-La Union is a province of the Philippines located in the Ilocos Region in the island of Luzon.
+La Union is a province of the Philippines located in the Ilocos Region on the main Filipino island of Luzon.
 The provincial capital is San Fernando City.
-The province is bordered to the west by the shores of the South China Sea and comprises of many towns within the Province.
+The province is bordered to the west by the shores of the South China Sea and comprises many towns within the Province.

-There is a fully operational bar and restaurant as well as a front yard full of cozy seating and day beds overlooking the ocean.
+There is a fully operational bar and restaurant as well as a front yard full of cosy seating and day beds overlooking the ocean.
 This place fills up most of the time so definitely make your reservation before coming.
 Even if you don’t get a chance to stay here, definitely make it a point to stop by for dinner and drinks, or to just hang out and enjoy the good vibes.

 Located in a more remote location but still close to all the surf actions, it’s rather quiet at night yet perfect for backpackers who want to meet new people and socialize.
 There is a cheap restaurant/ bar across the street for quick and easy eats.
 The hostel offers hammocks or bunk beds (depends on what you prefer), a lovely common area, wifi, showers, and toilets with bidets.

-- Visit the Churches of La Union:
+Visit the Churches of La Union:

 - Catherine of Alexandria Parish/Shrine of Our Lady of Namacpacan, Luna.

 - San Nicolas de Tolentino Parish, Balaoan.

 - William the Hermit Cathedral, San Fernando.

 - Holy Guardian Angels Parish Church/Shrine of Nuestra Senora del Mar Cautiva Parish Church, Sto.
 Tomas.

 - Basilica of Our Lady of Charity, Agoo.